Guppies (Poecilia reticulata)

-Guppies also have a variety of different tails they can be either solid in colour or patterned.
-This species also have different shaped tails such as Fan-shaped, triangular-shaped, sword-shaped, flag-shaped, spade-shaped, rounded, spear-shaped or lyretails.
+Guppies have a variety of different fins and tails in solid or different colour patterns.
+This species also have other shaped tails such as Fan-shaped, triangular-shaped, sword-shaped, flag-shaped, spade-shaped, rounded, spear-shaped or lyretails.

 |Scientific Name||Poecilia reticulata|